-14.1 Live Oak will, provided the relevant Check in and Check out was conducted by LiveOak, the inventory process was completed properly and all related fees to the disputed tenancy have been paid in full, attend Court or assist in the mediation of a dispute.
+15.1 Live Oak will, provided the relevant Check in and Check out was conducted by Live Oak, the inventory process was completed properly and all related fees to the disputed tenancy have been paid in full, attend Court or assist in the mediation of a dispute.
 An hourly fee will be charged

-14.2 Live Oak will not, under any circumstances, become involved in any dispute until all fees related to the disputed tenancy have been paid in full.
+15.2 Live Oak will not, under any circumstances, become involved in any dispute until all fees related to the disputed tenancy have been paid in full

-14.3 Until all Live Oak fees relating to a disputed tenancy have been paid in full, the relevant reports remain the sole property of Live Oak.
-These reports may not legally be used without written permission from Live Oak, either in the mediation of a dispute or in a Court of Law.
+15.3 Until all Live Oak fees relating to a disputed tenancy have been paid in full, the relevant reports remain the sole property of Live Oak.
+These reports may not legally be used without written permission from Live Oak, either in the mediation of a dispute or in a Court of Law

-14.4 Live Oak reserves the right not to become involved in any dispute relating to any tenancy where Live Oak did not do the Check in and Check out or where the inventory process related to the disputed tenancy is flawed.
+15.4 Live Oak reserves the right not to become involved in any dispute relating to any tenancy where Live Oak did not do the Check in and Check out or where the inventory process related to the disputed tenancy is flawed

-15 Complaints
+16 Complaints